leaysgur/slides/docs/jsconf_jp-2024/index.md

 let re = /title=(?<quote>["'])(?<contents>.*?)\k<quote>/v;
 ```

-It will be error if group name does not exists.
+It will be `SyntaxError` if group name does not exists.

 ```js
 // SyntaxError